 Latkes are potato pancakes that are traditionally eaten during Hanukkah.
 This explanation is simple: Latkes are fried in oil to remind us of the oil that lasted for eight days in the Hanukkah story.
 Jews may also eat doughnuts fried in oil (often of the jelly variety) for the same reason.

-A dreidel is a spinning top with four sides with a different Hebrew letter printed on each side.
+A dreidel is a spinning top with four sides, each side displaying a different Hebrew letter.
 The letters stand for a Hebrew saying that in English translates to "a great miracle happened there."
 Legend has it that during the time in which the story of Hanukkah took place (around 200 B.C.), Jews in Israel weren't allowed to practice their religion — but they continued to do so in secret.
 So when they would be secretly practicing Judaism and patrols would come by, they'd quickly put away their Torahs and pull out their dreidels, acting like they were just playing an innocent game and no funny business was going on.
 This actually happens in the Rugrats Chanukah special, and from what I remember, they got that part right.